EliahKagan/subaudit/README.md

 An audit hook installed by a `Hook` object—including the global `Hook` instance used by the top-level functions—does not perform explicit locking.
-This is to avoid the performance hit of locking frequently, since it is for all audit events, including those that have no listeners at the time.
+This is to avoid the performance hit of locking frequently, since an audit hook is called for all audit events, including those the hook does not act on.
 Instead, it relies on the implementation providing these operations atomically:

 - Writing an attribute reference, when it is a simple write to an instance dictionary or a slot.
 Writing an attribute need not be atomic when, for